jdeans289/icg2/docs/Documentation-Home.md

 #include "{{filename}}"
 ```

-The steps to populat this token are as follows:
+The steps to populate this token are as follows:
 1. Look up a token with the name "filename" from the token dictionary.
 It will be something like "foo.hpp"
 2. Recurse into this token with the same dictionary.
 In this case, the file name will not contain other blanks to be filled, so this will just return "foo.hpp"
 3. Use string replacement to replace `{{filename}}` with `foo.hpp`